uis-datprep/python-fundamentals/README.md

-# UiS Preparatory Course - Getting started with Python and Git
+# UiS Preparatory Course - Getting started with Python
 This repository contains the exercises for the first day of the DATPREP course.
 The exercises can be found inside the `exercises` directory.

 ## Setting up the coding environment